/ SEE ALl Insights

-If you have questions about what to do with your business or company during the COVID-19 pandemic, call Capell & Howard at 334-241-8000 and ask for one of our employment lawyers: Christopher Weller, Barbara Wells, Brooke Lawson, Carla Cole Gilmore, Mai Lan Isler, or Blake Brookshire.
-Or, visit our web page at www.chlaw.com for contact info and the latest alerts.
+If you have questions about what to do with your business or company during the COVID-19 pandemic, call Capell & Howard at 334-241-8000 and ask for one of our employment lawyers: Christopher Weller, Brooke Lawson, Carla Cole Gilmore, or Mai Lan Isler.
+Or, visit our website for contact info and the latest alerts.

 This summary is based upon what we know as of this writing.
 No assurance of the completeness, comprehensiveness, correctness, or currency of the information is provided.
 The materials and information presented are not, are not intended to be, and should not be relied upon or construed as legal advice.
 Receipt of the information alone does not create an attorney-client relationship.
 Before making any decision or taking any action, you should consult with a professional adviser who has been provided with all pertinent facts relevant to your situation.